 - Cut washed and dried potatoes in half, and then each half in thirds or fourths, depending on how big you want the wedges.
 Put them in a bowl.

 - Add melted butter and oil to the potatoes and mix a bit to coat the wedges.
+Or do this directly in the aluminum paper, careful not to tear it.

 - Serve immediately with more spice salt if you want to.